More than 70 artists offering a very wide vision of contemporary art in France

-The MARCEL DUCHAMP PRIZE has been organized in partnership with the Centre Pompidou since its founding in 2000 and with the FIAC since 2005.
+The MARCEL DUCHAMP PRIZE has been organized in partnership with the Centre Pompidou since its founding in 2000.

 The Marcel Duchamp Prize was created in 2000 by the ADIAF.
 Its ambition is to honour a French artist or artist residing in France, representative of his or her generation and working in the field of the plastic and visual arts: installation, video, painting, photography, sculpture … In keeping with the essential artist after whom it is named, this prize wishes to bring together the most innovative artists of their generation on the French scene and encourage all of the new artistic forms, thereby stimulating creation.